kamranahmedse/smasher/README.md

 ## Where to Use?

 Originally it was written for a friend to let him use it in the cloud formation scripts.
 However you can use it wherever you want.

 Here are some of the ideas to get you started.
-For example, you can use it where you need some sort of virtual filesystem.
-When parsing several directories, accessing filesystem directly and iterating through the directories means more memory usage and consumption of resources.
-You may use smasher to index your directories and easily locate the place you are looking for.
-Or may be you can use it to search files or folders based on some keywords.
+For example, you can use it:

+- Where you need some sort of virtual filesystem.
+- When parsing several directories, accessing filesystem directly and iterating through the directories means more memory usage and consumption of resources.
+- To index your directories and easily locate the place you are looking for.
+- Or may be you can use it to search files or folders based on some keywords.

 I would love to know how you end up using it.